-When we maintain long training periods with high loads, volumes and intensities without leaving an adequate recovery period, performance will be impaired.
+When we maintain long periods of training with high loads, volumes and intensities without leaving an adequate recovery period, performance will suffer.

 Pay attention to the signals your body sends to avoid reaching this state.

 El overtraining syndrome o chronic fatigue se presents as a decreased sports performance, but also it is associated with various physiological and psychological manifestationss that you can attend before reaching it:

 1st-Increase in heart rate at rest and during exercise.